tobio-tenma/rg-nano-skraper-mix/README.md

 ![Sample Skraper Settings for Media Tab](https://github.com/tobio-tenma/files/blob/main/RG-Nano-Scraper-Mix/sample-skraper-settings.png)

 ## Stage 2 - Convert PNGs to JPGs w/ optional Clean-Up (Not Required)
 ### Note: This stage is **completely optional**.
-It can reduce the file size and should be slightly more efficient.
+It will reduce the file size and should be (in theory) slightly more efficient on the limited hardware provided by the RG Nano.
 Once again, **this is optional** and comes down to personal preference.

-The PowerShell script included creates JPG images (required for RG Nano) rom the Skraper provided PNG images and optionally purges PNG files as they are created.
+The **[PowerShell script](https://github.com/tobio-tenma/rg-nano-skraper-mix/blob/main/New-JpgsFromSkraper.ps1) creates JPG images from Skraper's PNG images.
+There is functinoality built-in to optionally purge the PNG files as after each successful JPG creation.

 ### Instructions ###